Functorial aggregation: Single-variable polynomial functors

+In this section, we describe the monoidal structure on the category $\poly$ induced by functor composition---which corresponds to \emph{substitution} of polynomials in the usual sense.

-\begin{proposition}[Composition monoidal structure $(\poly,\yon,\tri)$] The composite of two polynomial functors $p,q$ is again polynomial; we denote it $p\tri q\coloneqq p\circ q\colon\smset\to\smset$. \footnote{We are thinking of polynomials as objects rather than morphisms in a category, namely $\poly$.
-We use $\tri$ for the composition (also known as \emph{substitution}) monoidal structure on $\poly$, to reserve the symbol $\circ$ for composition of morphisms.} It is given by the formula
+\begin{proposition}[Composition of polynomial functors] The composite $p \circ q$ of two polynomial functors $p,q \colon \smset \rightarrow \smset$ is again polynomial; we denote it $p\tri q \colon \smset \rightarrow \smset$. \footnote{We are thinking of polynomials as objects rather than morphisms in a category, namely $\poly$.
+We use $\tri$ for the composition (also known as \emph{substitution}) monoidal structure on $\poly$, to reserve the symbol $\circ$ for composition of morphisms.} It can be described by the formula

+\end{proposition} In other words, the corollas of $p \tri q$ are two-layer trees: a position consists of a $p$-position $i$ of $p$ and $q$-positions for each direction at $i$, and its directions are those of these $q$-positions.

-\end{proposition} \begin{proof} The composite of two connected-limit-preserving functors is also connected-limit-preserving, so the result follows by \cref{prop.connected_limits}.
+\begin{proof} The composite of two connected-limit-preserving functors is also connected-limit-preserving, so the result follows by \cref{prop.connected_limits}.
 The formula is simply a use of the distributivity law:

 \end{proof}